Agoric/dapp-inter-jumper/README.md

 # dapp-inter-jumper

 Jumper page for dapp-inter.

-Simply redirects to the currently endorsed [dapp-inter](https://github.com/Agoric/dapp-inter) site as voted on by the Inter Protocol Econ Committee.
+Simply redirects to the currently referenced [dapp-inter](https://github.com/Agoric/dapp-inter) site as voted on by the Inter Protocol Econ Committee.

 # Development